ORTools4MTEX/ORTools/README.md

 ---

 ### [computeGrains](./src/computeGrains.m)
-Small GUI to compute grains from EBSD data and optionally filter them.
+This function is a GUI to compute grains from ebsd map data and optionally filters them.

 - Syntax
   - [ebsd,grains,gB] = computeGrains(ebsd)